KennethWeiss/KennethWeiss/README.md

 ### Hi there 👋
+# [Kenneth Weiss]

+## About Me
+I am a passionate software developer with expertise in various programming languages and technologies.
+I love solving complex problems and creating efficient, scalable solutions.
+My areas of interest include web development, machine learning, and cloud computing.

 <!--
 **KennethWeiss/KennethWeiss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.